What to Feed your Dog?

 Conclusion

 Raw and natural.
 Supplements if you wish.
-Though of course I am yet to see that this alone is the whole answer unless there is something very specific going on causing your dog significant discomfort.
+Of course I am yet to see that this alone is the whole answer unless there is something very specific going on causing your dog significant discomfort.
+However getting the diet right definitely should be the starting point!

 FAQ’s